RallyTechServices/patio-dashboard-apps/validation-dashboard/README.md

   records.
 This is useful for items that depend on a field being available or some other workspace config setting being place so that the app doesn't completely crash when it tries to query or whatever during the execution.
 This one is optional and is most necessary for companies trying to use this in multiple workspaces.
+Pass back a string for any messages to present at the bottom of the info slideout.